-Description:Year one research thesis contributes to the research student's progress towards the production of a year one thesis in an approved thesis format for internal examination.
-In this unit of study the student will be expected to demonstrate significant progress towards completion of the year one thesis.
+Description: Year One Thesis B contributes to the research student's progress towards the production of a Year One Thesis in an approved thesis format for internal examination.
+In this unit of study the student will build on the work already done in UGR7904 Year One Thesis A, and will be expected to demonstrate significant progress towards completion of the Year One thesis.